 - The application is available below.
 It is a Word document.
 Resume’s are not accepted in place of completed application.

-- Community Development Planner, Experienced: See the Position Profile for detailed explanation of the position and information about our agency.
+- Community Development Planner: See the Position Profile for detailed explanation of the position and information about our agency.

 - Starting salary depending on experience and qualifications.